ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

 --------

-Several concepts and/or components from our and other code bases play a staring role in Omero security.
+Several concepts and/or components from our and other code bases play a staring role in OMERO security.

 ` Hibernate Listeners and Events <http://www.hibernate.org/hib_docs/v3/reference/en/html/events.html>`_
     listeners and events are the two extension points provided by